Search

 Sustainability governance

-• The Board holds overall responsibility for sustainability governance at IndoAgri and considers sustainability issues in formulating our business strategy.
-The Board oversees the management and monitoring of our ESG impacts and material topics, including annual validation and approval of the material topics.
-The Board is supported in its monitoring and management of sustainability issues by the Sustainability Think Tank, which is led by our CEO.
+• The Board assumes overall responsibility for the governance of sustainability at IndoAgri, including the assessment and management of climate-related risks.
+It incorporates sustainability and climate considerations into the formulation of our business strategy and supervises the management and monitoring of our ESG impacts and material topics, including the annual validation and approval of these material topics.

 Making a positive impact at work